 Here are some of the top sights to see while visiting Cajamarca:

-- Plaza de Armas: This is the main square in the city and a great place to start your visit.
-The square is surrounded by beautiful colonial-era buildings, including the Cathedral of Cajamarca and the Palacio de la Real Audiencia.
+- Plaza de Armas: This is the city’s main square and a great place to start your visit.
+The square is surrounded by beautiful colonial-era buildings, including the Cathedral of Cajamarca and the San Francisco Church.

 - Ransom Room (Cuarto del Rescate): This is where the Inca emperor Atahualpa was held captive by the Spanish conquistadors in the 16th century.
-Inside the room, you can see the famous “Ransom Room,” where the legendary Inca gold and silver were kept to get the Atahualpa release.
+Inside the room, you can see the famous “Ransom Room,” where the legendary Inca gold and silver were kept to secure the release of Atahualpa.
+Note: This is the only Inca stone structure remaining within the city.

-- Cajamarca’s archaeological sites: There are a few Inca and pre-Inca ruins around the city, like the Ventanillas de Otuzco and the Cerro Santa Apolonia.
+- Cajamarca’s archaeological sites: There are a few Inca and pre-Inca ruins around the city, such as the Ventanillas de Otuzco and Cerro Santa Apolonia.

-- Belen Church: This beautiful church is located in the city’s heart and is a great place to see some of Cajamarca’s colonial architecture.
-The church is also known for its intricate wood carvings.
+- Conjunto Monumental Belén: This beautiful complex is located in the city’s heart and is a great place to see some of Cajamarca’s colonial architecture.
+The complex includes a baroque church and a unique colonial-era hospital.

-- The handicrafts market: Cajamarca is known for its traditional textiles, ceramics, and handicrafts; you can find some of the best examples of these at the local markets, like the famous handicraft market on Calle Real.
+- The handicrafts market: Cajamarca is known for its traditional textiles, ceramics, handicrafts, and dairy products (like cheese and manjar blanco); you can find some of the best examples at local markets, such as the famous handicraft market on Calle Real.

-- Surrounding area: The city of Cajamarca is surrounded by beautiful Andean landscapes, and there are many opportunities to explore the area with one-day excursions, visiting the Porcon Lake, hot springs, and many more.
+- Surrounding area: The city of Cajamarca is surrounded by beautiful Andean landscapes, and there are many opportunities to explore the area with one-day excursions to Cumbemayo (ancient pre-Inca aqueducts), Porcon Farm, hot springs, and more.

-Cajamarca is a great place to visit and offers a variety of cultural and historical experiences.
+Cajamarca is a great place to visit, offering a variety of cultural and historical experiences.
 It is known for its charming colonial architecture, rich history, and beautiful scenery.
-There are also many great restaurants and cafes in the city where you can try some of the local cuisine.
+There are also many great restaurants and cafes in the city where you can try local cuisine.

 What to do in Trujillo and surroundings